fossasia/phimpme-android/README.md

 ---

+Do you have many different apps in your Android Phone for the purpose of clicking, editing and sharing images?
+Hey guess what, now you don't need all of those because `Phimp.me` is here, with all the features packaged into one.
+So go and clean your phone memory to save your space for other useful purposes.

 ## Features
-Do you also have many different apps in your Android Phone for image click, editing and sharing purpose?
-Now clean your phone memory.
-Phimpme is here, with all the features packaged into one.

 * Click beautiful image from Phimpme app.
 Use various advance scene modes, and variety of While balance modes.

 * You can use your voice actions to invoke Camera, Just say "Ok Google click a picture".
 You can also select front and rear camera based on voice.

 * Browse the local gallery inside the app with folder and all photos mode.
-Copy, move to images, add description the images.
+Copy, move and add description to the images.

-* Edit images with various advance filters, optimized performace using OpenCV library.
+* Edit images with various cool filters with optimized performace, built using OpenCV library.

 * Enhance contrast, hue, satur, temp, tint and sharpness of the image.

 * Crop and rotate feature from Transform section.

 * Apply different stickers of facial, express, objects, comments, wishes, emojis, hashtag

 * You can also write anything on images in your handwriting.

 * To fast the process, user can use the undo and redo features present in the editor.

 * Finally, after all set, you can share the image to world using many connected social accounts.

 * Facebook, Twitter, NextCloud, OwnCloud, Imgur, Dropbox, Box, Flickr, Pinterest, Instagram, Whatsapp and tumblr are working fine.

 ---

 ## How to Contribute
-This is an Open Source project and we would be happy to see contributors who report bugs and file feature requests submitting pull requests as well.This project adheres to the Contributor Covenant [code of conduct](https://github.com/fossasia/phimpme-android/blob/development/CONTRIBUTING.md).
+This is an Open Source project and we would be happy to see contributors who report bugs and file feature requests by submitting pull requests as well.This project adheres to the Contributor Covenant [code of conduct](https://github.com/fossasia/phimpme-android/blob/development/CONTRIBUTING.md).
 By participating, you are expected to uphold this code style.
 Please report issues here https://github.com/fossasia/phimpme-android/issues

 ---